Workington Town: 1946–1969: Golden era

-Gus Risman joined Workington Town as player-coach in August 1946 when they had been in the Northern Rugby League for only one season.
+Gus Risman joined Workington Town as player-coach in August 1946 when they had been in the Rugby League for only one season.
 In his eight years at the club, he made them into a team capable of beating Wigan or anyone else in the league.
-There was a club record 20,403 for the third round Cup game against St. Helens.
+There was a club record 20,403 for the third round cup game against St. Helens.
 Town finished third of 29 clubs but had a tough draw; the only Yorkshire teams they played were Bradford, Leeds, Halifax, Keighley and York.
 They played these five home and away as well as all the teams from Lancashire.
 All the top four that season were all from the Western side of the Pennines and Workington went on to become rugby league champions in 1951.
-After sensationally beating reigning champions Wigan by 8-5 away at Central Park in the playoff semi final, Town became champions themselves for the one, and so far only, time by beating Warrington in the final held at Maine Road, Manchester by 26-11.
+After beating reigning champions Wigan by 8-5 away at Central Park in the play-off semi-final, Town became champions themselves for the one, and so far only, time by beating Warrington in the final held at Maine Road, Manchester by 26-11.
 Warrington raced into an early 8-0 lead after 30 mins before a try from Paskins and 2 tries each from Gibson and Wilson, supplemented by 3 goal kicks from Risman, brought the title to Cumbria.

 The following season they then beat Featherstone Rovers 18–10 in front of a crowd of 72,093 at Wembley Stadium to become Challenge Cup winners; this was the first final to be televised.
 No other club, before or after, has lifted both these trophies within such a short period of their formation.
 During the 1954–55 season, Workington Town made it to the Challenge Cup final but were beaten 21–12 by Barrow.
-Owing to tension between the football club's manager Bill Shankly and the Town manager, Gus Risman and director Tom Mitchell, Town took a 150-year lease on the land at Derwent Park and built a new stadium.
-They moved out of Borough Park in 1956.
+Owing to tension between the football club's manager Bill Shankly and the Town manager, Gus Risman and director Tom Mitchell, Town moved out of Borough Park in 1956 and took a 150-year lease on the land at Derwent Park and built a new stadium.

 Workington Town lost in the 1958 Challenge Cup final to Wigan and one week later, they lost in the Championship final at Odsal Stadium, Bradford.

 In 1962, the league was split into East and West of the Pennines; Widnes and Workington Town met at Central Park, Wigan, in the first final of the Western Division Championship on Saturday 10 November 1962.
 With two minutes remaining, Syd Lowdon dropped a goal to earn Workington a 9–9 draw.
 Later in the month Workington won the replay 10–0.

 The record attendance at Derwent Park was set in 1965 when 17,741 spectators turned up for a third round Challenge Cup match against Wigan.